codex-storage/codex-storage-proofs-circuits/README.md

     nCells = slotSize / cellSize

-We then hash each cell (using the sponge construction with Poseidon2; see below for details), and build a binary Merkle tree over this hashes.
-This has depth `d = ceil[ log2(nCells) ]`.
-Note: if `nCells` is not a power of two, then we have to add dummy hashes.
-The exact conventions for doing this are described below.
+We hash each cell independently, using the sponge construction with Poseidon2 (see below for details).

+The cells are then organized to `blockSize = 64kb` blocks, each block containing `blockSize / cellSize = 32` cells.
+This is for compatibility with the networking layer, which use larger (right now 64kb) blocks.
+For each block, we compute a block hash by building a depth `5 = log2(32)` complete Merkle tree, using again Poseidon2 hash, with the Merkle tree conventions described below.

-The Merkle root of the cells of a single slot is called the "slot root", and is denoted by `slotRoot`.
+Then on the set of of block hashes in a slot (we have `slotSize / blockSize` many ones), we build another (big) Merkle tree, whose root will identify the slot, which we call the the "slot root", and is denoted by `slotRoot`.

-Then for a given dataset, we can build another binary Merkle tree on the top of its slot roots, resulting in the "dataset root".
-Grafting these Merkle trees together we get a big dataset Merkle tree; however one should be careful about the padding conventions (it makes sense to construct the dataset-level Merkle tree separately, as `nSlots` may not be a power of two).
+Then for a given dataset, containing several slots, we can build a third binary Merkle tree on the top of its slot roots, resulting in the "dataset root" (note: this is not the same as the SHA256 hash associated with the original dataset uploaded by the user).
+Grafting these Merkle trees together we get a big dataset Merkle tree; however one should be careful about the padding conventions (it makes sense to construct the dataset-level Merkle tree separately, as `nSlots` may not be a power of two, and later maybe `nCells` and `nBlocks` won't be power-of-two either).

-The dataset root is a commitment to the whole dataset, and the user will post it on-chain, to ensure that the nodes really store its data and not something else.
+The dataset root is a commitment to the whole (erasure coded) dataset, and will be posted on-chain, to ensure that the nodes really store its data and not something else.
 Optionally, the slot roots can be posted on-chain, but this seems to be somewhat wasteful.